The Clod and the Pebble: Summary

 "The Clod and the Pebble" is the exemplification of Blake's statement at the beginning of Songs of Innocence and of Experience that it is the definition of the "Contrary States of the Human Soul".
-It shows two contrary types of love.
+It shows two contrary views of love.
 The poem is written in three stanzas.
-The first stanza is the clod's view that love should be unselfish.
-The soft view of love is represented by this soft clod of clay, and represents the innocent state of the soul, and a childlike view of the world.
+The first stanza is the clod's view that love is unselfish.
+This soft view of love is represented by a soft clod of clay, and represents the innocent state of the soul, and a childlike view of the world.
 The second stanza connects the clod and the pebble.
-It gives the location of the clod, pleasantly singing his view while being trodden on by a cattle.
+It gives the location of the clod, pleasantly singing its view while being trodden on by cattle.
 At the end of the 2nd line the shift in views is signaled by a semicolon.
 This shift is further emphasized with the use of the word "But" at the beginning of the third line.
-The pebble is meanwhile in the river warbling his view.
+The pebble is meanwhile in the river warbling its view.
 The final stanza is the pebble's view of selfish love, and it is set up in a parallel structure to the clod's stanza on unselfish love.

 Themes

 Love

-Different kinds of love are exemplified in this poem.
-According to Joseph Heffner the clod singing shows "his view on love, which connotes a blissful joyfulness" and he believes that love should be unselfish.
+Different views of love are exemplified in this poem.
+According to Joseph Heffner the clod singing "connotates a blissful joyfulness" and it believes that love is unselfish.
 The pebble meanwhile has the opposite view that love is in fact selfish.

 These differing views can also be seen as the difference between masculine and feminine love.

 Innocence

 The clod in this poem represents innocence.
-Its view of love is, according to Joseph Heffner, full of "childlike innocence."
+Its view of love is, according to Joseph Heffner, full of "childlike innocence".
 The choice of a clod of clay to represent this innocent view of love is significant because it is soft, and this view point is easily squished by life, or in this poem the foot of a cow.
 The clod also represents innocence because it is made of clay, the same material God used to mold Adam.